ionous/tell/README.md

 // Write a tell document.
 func ExampleMarshal() {
 	m := map[string]any{
-		"Tell:":           "A yaml-like text format.",
+		"Tell":           "A yaml-like text format.",
-		"What It Is:":     "A way of describing data...", "What It Is Not:": "A subset of yaml.",
+		"What It Is":     "A way of describing data...", "What It Is Not": "A subset of yaml.",
 	}
 	if out, e := tell.Marshal(m); e != nil {
 		panic(e)